morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Walmart - $100 USD [NETGEAR Nighthawk AXE3000 WiFi 6E USB 3.0 Adapter (A8000-100PAS)](https://www.walmart.com/ip/NETGEAR-Nighthawk-AXE3000-WiFi-6E-USB-3-0-Adapter-A8000-100PAS/1457856595)

 Netgear - $100 USD -[AXE3000 USB 3.0 WiFi Adapter -A8000](https://www.netgear.com/home/wifi/adapters/a8000/)

+Please help me to add additional links to sellers of this adapter around the world.

 Important: The Netgear A8000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.4.
 This adapter will not be plug and play on earlier kernels.
 There are two methods for users that want the adapter to work with kernels that do not have the VID/PID included yet.